GenPhyloProject/GenPhylo/README.md

 ### **Installation and requirements.**

-Current version of **GenPhylo** is 1.0.0.You can install the package using pip
+Current version of **GenPhylo** is 1.0.0.
+You can install the package using pip

 ```diff
 pip install GenPhylo